indexdata/rfcs/text/0004-folio-distributed-vs-centralized-configration.md

 Centralized configuration can be used for:

-* Non-sensitive information, that are used by more than one module or are completely independent of any module like locale settings
+* Non-sensitive information, that are used by more than one module or are completely independent of any module.
+One example are locale settings.
-* Settings that are specific to a user
+* Configurations that are specific to a user.

 While these configurations can also be stored in a module, the developer can decide where these values shall be stored.